neilhewitt/NanoMessenger/README.md

 Normally, this message will be sent immediately.
 If the connection is down, it will sit in the queue.
 If you add messages at a faster rate than the Messenger can send them, then the queue size will grow and messages will be sent one at a time in a strictly first-in, first-out order.

 The character sequence "$$" is an escape sequence for messages indicating (when placed at the start of the message) that this is a private system message.
-If you include this sequence in your message it will be escaped for transmittion and then un-escaped at the other end.
+If you include this sequence in your message it will be escaped for transmission and then un-escaped at the other end.

 Each message has the sequence "$$ENDS" added to it prior to transmission; this is used as an end-of-message token.
 It is removed from the received message.